Chala Bagundi: Reception

 A critic from Sify wrote that "Top-ranking director EVV.
 Satyanarayana has turned producer with Chala Bagundi and churned out a good emotional film with Srikanth and Naveen breathing life into their characters.
 The message is that 'friendship' is more sacred than any other relationship in the world.
 Naveen leaves everyone behind and walks away with the acting honours but Srikanth wins the sympathy of the audience at the end".
+Jeevi of Idlebrain.com rated the film 4 out of 5 and wrote, "EVV proved that stamina of small big film with 'Chala Bagundi'.
+He gave us a complete product in the form of Chala Bagundi.
+He direction takes a new dimension in terms of slickness in this film".